Pamela Gilbert: Post-government career

-2011–Present

-On behalf of Consumers for Auto Reliability and Safety (CARS), Gilbert led the successful lobbying effort to pass a federal law prohibiting rental car companies from renting or selling recalled cars until they are repaired.
-Gilbert worked with Mrs. Cally Houck, whose two daughters were killed in a rental car that caught on fire and crashed as a result of an unrepaired defect that had been subject to a safety recall.
+On behalf of Consumers for Auto Reliability and Safety (CARS), Gilbert led a successful lobbying effort to pass a federal law prohibiting rental car companies from renting or selling recalled cars until they are repaired.
 President Obama on December 4, 2015 signed into law the "Raechel and Jacqueline Houck Safe Rental Car Act" (H.R.
-2198, S. 1173), sponsored by Reps.
-Capps, Jones, Schakowsky and Butterfield and Sens.
-Schumer, Boxer, McCaskill and others, as part of the Fixing America's Surface Transportation Act (FAST Act).
+2198, S. 1173) as part of the Fixing America's Surface Transportation Act (FAST Act).